Bushmills/yoda/README.md

   referenced during resolve passes, exists for this purpose: compile nothing from it, unless needed.
 This mechanism is similar to Tom Almy's cforth.

-- yoda has no built-in interactive interpreter, but compiles an interpreter from library when needed (forward referenced).
-Its name is "quit".

 - yoda has now eliminated immediate words.
 While the word "immediate" still exists and is used, its semantics are different: it causes moving the header of last word into the compiler context vocabulary, rather than